Yasalm/disaster-response-pipeline/README.md

+# Data Scientist nano degree

-# Disaster Response Pipeline Project
+## Disaster Response Pipeline Project

+# Description
+Udacity's project titled as "Disaster Response Pipeline Project" aim to train a model to classifiy Disaster messagaes.

+# Software and Libaries
+- Python
+- NumPy
+- pandas
+- scikit-learn (v0.17)
+- Plotly
+- flask
+- argparse

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.